 Many online lenders are more willing to approve loans than traditional lending firms.
 Thanks to the Internet, they have access to data beyond a credit score and general financial history, making it easier for them to determine if an applicant is a safe bet.
 You may want to consider these if traditional lenders have turned you down.

 You can also launch a crowdfunding campaign via a platform such as Kickstarter.
 This is a smart option to consider if you’re not sure whether there will be enough interest in your business for it to succeed.

-Again, this is merely a basic guide to business funding.
+Again, this is merely a basic guide to business financing and funding.
 You need to thoroughly research your options before deciding which best suits your needs.
 When you invest enough time into this process, finding the right source of funding becomes much easier.